SzymonNowakowski/alphafold/README.md

     sbatch run_alphafold_from_features.slurm outputs/file_with_monomer/features.pkl
     ```

-    The results of inference are then written into the `outputs/file_with_monomer` subdirectory.
+    The results of inference would be then written into the `outputs/file_with_monomer` subdirectory.

 #### Changes
 New scripts in this version (Center4ML version):